msa-school/lab-shop-eventuate-orchestration/README.md

 ## Frequent Errors

-If the oder service complain to there is no tables, you may create by yourself with following DDL:
+If the oder service complains that there is no tables, you may create by yourself with following DDL:

 https://github.com/eventuate-tram/eventuate-tram-sagas/blob/master/mssql/5.tram-saga-schema.sql